-The Board of Trustees has considered the need for a specific internal audit function and has decided to use the audit services of Bristol City Council, One West, Delegated Services and other organisations who provide the specialist audit services that the internal programme of scrutiny requires.
+The Board of Trustees has considered the need for a specific internal audit function and has decided:

-This decision has been made in response to the requirements of the Academy Trust Handbook.
+• To use the external audit services of Bristol City Council, One West, Delegated Services, Confederation of School Trusts and other organisations who provide the specialist audit services that the internal programme of scrutiny requires.

+This decision has been made in response to the requirements of the FRC ethical standards and the Academies Financial Handbook requirements.
 The purpose of these organisations' audit role at Cotham includes giving advice on financial matters, compliance and performing a range of checks on the Academy Trust's financial systems.
 In particular the checks carried out in the current period included:

 - Information Security

-- Governance, specifically compliance with the requirements of the Academy Trust Handbook
+- Governance, specifically compliance with the requirements of the Academies Trust Handbook

 - Health and Safety

 - Achievement of Cyber Essentials Plus

-Three times a year the Chief Financial Officer reports to the Board of Trustees, through the Audit Committee which is part of the Finance, Premises and General Purposes Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+For a minimum of three times a year the Chief Financial Officer reports to the Board of Trustees, through the Audit Committee which is part of the Finance, Premises and General Purposes Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.

-The Academy Trust can confirm that the Audit Committee has delivered their schedule of work for 2021 - 2022 and there have been no material control issues arising as a result of the internal audit work each organisation has undertaken on behalf of the Trust.
+The Academy Trust can confirm that the Audit Committee has delivered their schedule of work for 2022 - 2023 and there have been no material control issues arising as a result of the internal audit work each organisation has undertaken on behalf of the Trust.
 This is as detailed in the committee minutes and in the audit report provided to the committee.